Remove people from a photo, keep your subject

 Free AI Object Remover

-The general-purpose eraser — faster and preserves the original resolution.
-Good for single objects and watermarks on small regions.
+The general-purpose eraser — brush any unwanted object out of any image.
+Good for single objects and small regions.

 Remove Watermark from Photo